dfinity/portal/docs/tutorials/developer-journey/level-1/index.md

         - Declaring the `resetVotes`  method.
         - Final code.
     - Deploying the dapp locally.
-    - Adding the frontend code.
+    - Adding pre-developed frontend code.
     - Re-deploying the dapp.

 - [1.4: Acquiring and using cycles](1.4-using-cycles.md):